 John 17:3 Says, “Now, this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.”

-It would seem that knowing who this Lord is—is the most important thing in the world.
+It would seem that knowing who this Lord is would be the most important thing in the world.
 Eternal life or death is wrapped up in knowing or not knowing Him.

 Pharaoh, when presented with the opportunity to seek knowledge of Him, scoffs and rejects those who had knowledge of the Lord to share with Him.
 He didn’t want to know.
 He wasn’t a seeker.